ppy/osu-web/resources/docs/source/includes/_structures.md

   "is_supporter": true
 }
 ```
-This is a subset of the above [User](#user), mainly used for embedding in certain responses to save additional api lookups.
+Mainly used for embedding in certain responses to save additional api lookups.

 Field          | Type        | Description
 -------------- | ------------| ----------------------------------------------------------------------